opitzconsulting/ansible-oracle-inventory/README.md

 The `ansible-oracle-inventory` includes an example Workspace configuration for easy usage of VS Code with ansible-oracle.

-##### Setup local ~/.ssh/config in `git bash`

-The name `aoansible` is used in the Workspace configuration - do not change it!

-    Host aoansible
-      HostName 192.168.56.99
-      ForwardAgent yes
-      StrictHostKeyChecking no
-      User vagrant
+The following connection is used by VSCode:

+    vagrant@aoansible-192.168.56.99.nip.io

 ##### Install VS COde on your local machine